Thérèse Rein: Business career

 In 1986, she worked part-time as a rehabilitation counsellor, primarily helping people get back into the workforce.
 In 1988, she founded Thérèse Rein and Associates, later Ingeus.
 This international employment services agency assists jobseekers, in particular long-term unemployed people, enter the workforce.

 The chairman of Ingeus is David Gonski AC, a prominent business leader based in Sydney.
 Other directors include Rein, Garry Hounsell and Greg Ashmead.

 The sale of the Australian arm of Ingeus took place in May 2007 to ensure there was no perceived conflict of interest as her husband, Kevin Rudd was the Leader of the Opposition (and later the Prime Minister of Australia).
 The Australian businesses sold in October and December 2007.

 Ingeus re-entered the Australian market with the acquisition of Assure Programs in October 2011.

 UK government contract

 In 2011, Ingeus UK was awarded 23 percent of the Work Programme contract by the UK Government.
 Some speculation has ensued regarding funds purported to have been given in support to the employment minister, Chris Grayling.
 The DWP responded in a statement said that Grayling was not personally involved in the decision to award the Work Programme contract to Ingeus UK:

 All commercial decisions were made through a clear governance process and the evaluation was conducted in accordance with our disclosed process.
-Our processes our in accordance with best practice across public sector procurement ...
+Our processes are in accordance with best practice across public sector procurement ...
 The procurement was undertaken by qualified (CIPS) and experienced procurement professionals.
 There was extensive internal and external assurance exercises undertaken throughout the procurement process.